ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 1. Transformation: create a new RDD (parallelize, map, filter, etc)
 2. Action: perform all operations in the graph to get an actual result (collect, etc)

+RDDs run on the grandularity of *tasks*, which run on a single CPU core and opera

 When you write an RDD that does a transformation, no actual work is done immediately.
 An action has to be called first, such as collect. ex:

 ![[Screenshot from 2024-10-21 11-05-50.png]]